m-rajitha/Lowes-kafka-usecase/kafka_with_kraft_instalation.md

 ## What is RAFT ?
 The Raft protocol is a consensus algorithm designed to manage a replicated log in distributed systems.Raft uses a leader-based approach where a single leader is responsible for managing the replication and ensuring that all followers have the same log entries, providing a clear structure for maintaining consistency.

+## Why Kafka uses RAFT with KRAFT ?
+- Moving to KRAFT simplies Kafka architecture by removing zookeeper out of system
+- Time to recover is faster with KRAFT compared to Zookeeper
+- Scaling of partitions - Zookeeper is bottleneck in scaling partitons in metadata maintanence , where as KRAFT is desinged to handle large number of partitions

 ## Prerequisites